skyemakable/ShowerTunes/README.md

 ## User Stories
 1. As a music listener, I want to sync with a Bluetooth speaker in the bathroom so I can listen to music while bathing.

     * **Acceptance Criteria:**
-        *  criteria 1
+        *  A user will be able to easily connect to a generic Bluetooth speaker and play their favorite playlist from Spotify on the speaker.
-2. As a passive person, I want to listen to music via my Bluetooth speaker while bathing without having to manually sync everything up beforehand
+2. As a passive person, I want to listen to music via my Bluetooth speaker while bathing without having to manually sync everything up beforehand.
     * **Acceptance Criteria:**
-        *  criteria 1
+        *  A user will be able to play their music on their bluetooth speaker without having to fiddle with their android phone.
-3. As a stressed individual, I want to listen to music via my Bluetooth speaker while bathing to help relieve stress
+3. As a stressed individual, I want to listen to music via my Bluetooth speaker while bathing to help relieve stress.
     * **Acceptance Criteria:**
-        * criteria 1
+        * A user will not need to frustratingly set up and connect their android phone to their speaker beforehand.
+They may simply just start the water and wait for humidity to rise.

 ## Misuser Stories
-1. As a Bluetooth hacker, I want to force the Bluetooth speaker to play whenever I connect to it so I can make trouble or kill the battery of the speaker for the owner to have to deal with
+1. As a Bluetooth hacker, I want to create a man-in-the-middle attack between the speaker and phone to collect any information I can find.
     * **Mitigation:**
+        * Manually turn off speaker after each use.
+        * Update all devices to latest manufacturer standards/protocols available

+2. As a Bluetooth hacker, I want to  eavesdrop between any Bluetooth communications to find potentially vulnerable information.
+    * **Mitigation:**
+        * Only use Bluetooth devices that are updated to latest Bluetooth protocols that have handled this issue.
+        * Only have Bluetooth devices turned on when desired
+        * Turn off Bluetooth on Android phone when not using Bluetooth with other devices.

+3. As as prankster, I want to connect to the Bluetooth speaker and mess with the volume settings to cause issues to the victim.
+    * **Mitigation:**
-        * Manually turn off speaker after each use - this depends on the owner.
+        * Manually turn off speaker after each use.
-2. As a

 ## High Level Design